 In order to succeed, we will need to derive commercial revenue from the products we have under development.
 The FDA has not approved our CDX-110 or CDX-011 product candidates or any of our other lead products for sale to date.
 Products in our vaccine programs are in various stages of preclinical and clinical testing.
 Preclinical tests are performed at an early stage of a product's development and provide information about a product's safety and effectiveness on laboratory animals.
 Preclinical tests can last years.
 If a product passes its preclinical tests satisfactorily, and we determine that further development is warranted, we would file an investigational new drug application for the product with the FDA, and if the FDA gives its approval we would begin Phase 1 clinical tests.
 Phase 1 testing generally lasts between 6 and 24 months.
+If Phase 1 test results are satisfactory and the FDA gives its approval, we can begin Phase 2 clinical tests.
+Phase 2 testing generally lasts between 6 and 36 months.
 If Phase 2 test results are satisfactory and the FDA gives its approval, we can begin Phase 3 pivotal studies.
 Phase 3 studies generally last between 12 and 48 months.
 Once clinical testing is completed and a new drug application is filed with the FDA, it may take more than a year to receive FDA approval.